 University of Michigan professor Dorceta Taylor's book Toxic Communities: Environmental Racism, Industrial Pollution, and Residential Mobility is another excellent resource.
 Several chapters focus on the disproportionate siting of industrial uses as well as the rise of racial zoning.

 And don't forget to tap into local knowledge.
 I relied heavily on the expertise of longtime Santa Ana residents in the neighborhoods where I focused my reporting.
-These residents authored books, served as leaders of their neighand zoning decisions by municipal agencies can help communities understand the role they played in creating a city's current ecological and built environment.
+These residents authored books, served as leaders of their neighborhood associations.